History of baseball: Rise of Ruth and integration

-Attendance records, the age of steroids and today
+Attendance records, the age of today

 The players' union became bolder under the leadership of former United Steelworkers chief economist and negotiator Marvin Miller, who was elected executive director in 1966.
 On the playing field, major league pitchers were becoming increasingly dominant again.
 After the 1968 season, in an effort to restore balance, the strike zone was reduced and the height of the pitcher's mound was lowered from 15 to 10 inches (38.1–25.4 cm).
 In 1969, both the National and American Leagues added two more expansion teams, the leagues were reorganized into two divisions each, and a new tier of the playoffs, the League Championship Series that decided the World Series participants was instituted.
 Also that same year, Curt Flood of the St. Louis Cardinals made the first serious legal challenge to the reserve clause.
 The major leagues' first general players' strike took place in 1972, delaying the season's start for two weeks.
 In another effort to add more offense to the game, the American League adopted the designated hitter rule the following year.
 In 1975, the union's power—and players' salaries—began to increase greatly when the reserve clause was effectively struck down, leading to the free agency system.
 In 1977, two more expansion teams joined the American League.
 Significant work stoppages occurred again in 1981 and 1994, the former causing a split-season playoff format, and the latter forcing the cancellation of the World Series for the first time in 90 years.
 Attendance had been growing steadily since the mid-1970s and in 1994, before the stoppage, the majors were setting their all-time record for per-game attendance.

 The addition of two more expansion teams after the 1993 season had facilitated another restructuring of the major leagues, this time into three divisions each.
 Offensive production—the number of home runs in particular—had surged that year, and again in the abbreviated 1994 season.
 After play resumed in 1995, this trend continued and one non-division-winning wild card team and a second tier of the playoffs, the League Division Series was added, in addition to both leagues now having three divisions each (with the addition of the Central Division).
 Regular-season interleague play was introduced in 1997 and the second-highest attendance mark for a full season was set.
 The next year, Mark McGwire and Sammy Sosa both surpassed Maris's decades-old single-season home run record, and two more expansion franchises were added.
 In 2000, the National and American Leagues were dissolved as legal entities.
 While their identities were maintained for scheduling purposes (and the designated hitter distinction until 2022), the regulations and other functions—such as player discipline and umpire supervision—they had administered separately were consolidated under the rubric of Major League Baseball (MLB).